Funerals begin as town mourns victims of Pakistan train fire - Journal du Cameroun

 Officials say as some of the train’s passengers cooked breakfast around dawn Thursday, two of their gas cylinders exploded, sending flames racing through three carriages as the train passed near Rahim Yar Khan, in Punjab province.

+Trains on that route can reportedly hit speeds of up to 110 kilometres (68 miles) per hour.
+Local media said that the speed may have helped fan the flames.

+Journalists were allowed inside the interior of the carriages early Friday.
+The fire appeared to have burned them entirely, with virtually no space visible that was not blackened and charred.

-One of the carriages — Wagon No.12 — was carrying mainly people from Mirpurkhas, the town’s deputy commissioner, Attaullah Shah, told AFP.
+One of them — Wagon No.12 — was carrying mainly people from Mirpurkhas, the town’s deputy commissioner, Attaullah Shah, told AFP.

 “There was never such a tragic incident to happen to Mirpurkhas,” he said.